duckietown/docs-learning_materials/book/learning_materials/80_advanced_perception/10_object_detection.md

-# Object detection {#object_detection status=draft}
+# Object detection {#object_detection status=ready}

-Assigned: Nick and David

-Assigned: Yun

 ## Background

 Object detection helps autonomous vehicles detect different objects.
 The difference between object detection and classification is that detection algorithms not only output the class labels that the objects belong to, but also output the exact bounding boxes for the objects.

 <figure class="stretch">
 <img src="2.png"/>
 <figcaption>Figure 2.1 Object Detection</figcaption>
 </figure>

 Generally, object detection can be solved by features of machine learning approaches such as SIFT, HOG, Haar-like features etc. However, deep learning approaches perform much better lately and will be illustrated here.

 Region-CNN (R-CNN) is one of the must-known CNN-based deep learning object detection approaches.
 Based on this, there are fast R-CNN and faster R-CNN for the faster speed in object detection.
 Besides, mask R-CNN is good at object instance segmentation.
 On the other hand, there are also other approaches such as Single Shot MultiBox Detector (SSD) and You Only Look Once (YOLO), of which YOLO achieves the faster performance on detection so that it can perform real-time object detection on videos.
 YOLO has improved to YOLOv2 and YOLOv3, which are the state-of-art algorithms.

 ## Region-CNN (R-CNN)

 For object detection, what we need are bounding box size and location.
 Conventionally, for each image, there is a sliding window to search every position within the image shown in Figure 3.
 However, it is not efficient because different objects or even the same kind objects can have different sizes or aspect ratios.
 The different sizes and ratios affect effective window size, which can be extremly slow using CNN at each location for classification.

 <figure class="stretch">
 <img src="3.png"/>